Arginine amino acid supplement dosage, benefit, side effects

 Patients with gestational hypertension and proteinuria and those without proteinuria were randomized in a double-blind design to receive either L arginine 20 grams / 500 mL intravenously daily, for 5 days followed by 4 grams / day orally for 2 weeks or placebo.
 Compared with baseline, both systolic and diastolic blood pressure 6 days after treatment were significantly reduced in the treatment group but not in the placebo group.

-I came across a web site where it says not to take l arginine supplements following a heart attack (does that apply to recent and old one?) and that six people had died during an arginine study.
-I am 66 and have had a heart attack in 1989 and don’t take any drugs for it.
+Q. I came across a web site where it says not to take l arginine supplements following a heart attack (does that apply to recent and old one?) and that six people had died during an arginine study.
+I am 66 and have had a heart attack and don’t take any drugs for it.
 I wanted to try an arginine supplement because of the benefits I have read about, especially erectile dysfunction, and better circulation, but am now afraid to do so.

-We have listed the arginine heart attack study below.
+A. We have listed the arginine heart attack study below.
 It would seem prudent to not use it the first few months after a heart attack.
 However, at least one or two additional studies are needed to determine whether the results of this study regarding the influence of l arginine supplements and heart attack were coincidence or whether it does have a negative impact on heart health in those who have had a recent heart attack.

 L-arginine therapy in acute myocardial infarction: the Vascular Interaction With Age in Myocardial Infarction (VINTAGE MI) randomized clinical trial.

 A total of 153 patients following a first ST-segment elevation myocardial infarction were enrolled; 77 patients were 60 years or older.
-Patients were randomly assigned to receive L-arginine (goal dose of 3 g 3 times a day) or matching placebo for 6 months.
+Patients were randomly assigned to receive L-arginine (goal dose of 3 grams 3 times a day) or matching placebo for 6 months.
 Baseline characteristics, vascular stiffness measurements, and left ventricular function were similar between participants randomized to receive placebo or L-arginine.
 There was no significant change from baseline to 6 months in the vascular stiffness measurements or left ventricular ejection fraction in either of the 2 groups, including those 60 years or older and the entire study group.
 However, 6 participants (8%) in the L-arginine group died during the 6-month study period vs none in the placebo group.
 Because of the safety concerns, the data and safety monitoring committee closed enrollment.
 L-arginine, when added to standard postinfarction therapies, does not improve vascular stiffness measurements or ejection fraction and may be associated with higher postinfarction mortality.

 Heart failure and heart disease